-The Canon 70D has for many years been a favorite among fans because it represented a serious jump in quality from its predecessors.
+The Canon 70Dhas for many years been a favourite among fans because it represented a serious jump in quality from its predecessors.
 Although it was released back in 2013, modern cameras have failed to progress as quickly as the 70D did, making it a desirable choice today, especially considering the price of the 70D has fallen significantly.
 A mid-range DSLR, the enthusiast photography will get plenty of value for their money, while the professional can enjoy a camera that works well in low light and delivers crisp stills.

 The 70D is a fantastic camera, which you can tell from looking at its features:

-· 20.2MP APS-C ‘Dual Pixel CMOS AF’ sensor
+- 20.2MP APS-C ‘Dual Pixel CMOS AF’ sensor

-· DIGIC 5+ image processor
+- DIGIC 5+ image processor

-· ISO 100-12800 standard, 25600 expanded
+- ISO 100-12800 standard, 25600 expanded

-· 7fps continuous shooting, burst depth 65 JPEG / 16 Raw
+- 7fps continuous shooting, burst depth 65 JPEG / 16 Raw

-· ‘Silent’ shutter mode
+- ‘Silent’ shutter mode

-· 1080p30 video recording, stereo sound via external mic
+- 1080p30 video recording, stereo sound via external mic

 Naysayers will quickly notice two things; the sensor is only 20.2MP, incredible for the time but low compared to modern cameras, and the lack of 60 FPS video recording.
-It should be noted that the megapixels of the sensor aren’t everything, but we’d be lying if we said it was equivalent to the newer Nikon D7200.
+It should be noted that the megapixels of the sensor isn’t everything, but we’d be lying if we said it was equivalent to the newer Nikon D7200.
 Similarly, the lack of 60 FPS video recording is disappointing for anyone looking to record action shots.
 Regardless, the 70D shines when it comes to still photography, with a wide ISO range that is sufficient for the vast majority of situations.
 But perhaps the biggest reason to buy the 70D is its value for money.
 Available under $800, the 70D offers everything that a budding amateur or intermediate photographer could need at a fraction of the price.
 It also comes stocked with plenty of ‘nice to have’ features like a top LCD, smartphone remote control, environmental sealing and wireless connectivity.

 Another fantastic Nikon camera is the D5500, available at under $700; it’s cheaper than the 70D and arguably brings a better product to the table.
-Although it lacks fancy features like smartphone control, a top LCD, and environmental sealing, it makes up for this with a 24 MP sensor, far superior max ISO and incredible color depth.
+Although it lacks fancy features like smartphone control, a top LCD, and environmental sealing, it makes up for this with a 24 MP sensor, far superior max ISO and incredible colour depth.
 Given that it’s available for less than the 70D you could make a compelling argument that enthusiasts who don’t need those fancy features would be wise to opt for the D5500.

 - ISO 100 – 25,600

-· 24.2 MP
+- 24.2 MP

-· Full HD 1,920×1,080 / 60 fps video recording
+- Full HD 1,920×1,080 / 60 fps video recording

-· 3.2-inch diagonal screen size
+- 3.2-inch diagonal screen size

-· 1/4000 sec shutter speed
+- 1/4000 sec shutter speed

-· 39 focus points for autofocus
+- 39 focus points for autofocus

-The D5500 is capable of producing excellent quality images with a wide dynamic range, giving you beautiful color depth and strong blacks where other cameras can lack.
+The D5500 is capable of producing excellent quality images with a wide dynamic range, giving you beautiful colour depth and strong blacks where other cameras can lack.
 The autofocus is also very strong, an area where Canon has often been superior, tracking well despite a low-resolution metering sensor.
 The autofocus is capable of giving you steady images, a huge plus for amateur and beginner photographer.
-Overall, the Nikon D5500 is a midrange APS-C camera that stands out from the crowd because it contains upper tier features at a fraction of the cost.
+Overall, the Nikon D5500 is a mid-range APS-C camera that stands out from the crowd because it contains upper tier features at a fraction of the cost.
 The sensor is capable of producing excellent image quality with plenty of dynamic range, and the video output is competitive to similarly priced DSLR’s.

 Pentax is often overlooked in lieu of the more popular Nikon and Canon cameras, but Pentax is capable of creating competitive cameras that some experts would argue are superior to their rival’s equivalent offerings.
 Their K-3ii model, in particular, is wooing enthusiasts and professionals alike because of the premium tier features that Pentax offers on an inexpensive camera.
-Priced around $830, it’s similarly priced to the Canon 70D but offers a superior sensor and some upper tier features that Canon has failed to provide at this price point.
+Priced around $830, it’s similarly priced to the Canon 70D but offers a superior sensor and some upper-tier features that Canon has failed to provide at this price point.

 Let’s break down some of the main specs:

 - Wide ISO range, 100 – 51200

-· 24.4 MP sensor
+- 24.4 MP sensor

 - 1080 60FPS video recording

-· 3.2-inch screen size
+- 3.2-inch screen size